mlindgren/CYD-System-Monitor/README.md

 A sleek system monitoring display powered by ESP32 that shows real-time system metrics from a Glances server.
 Features a customizable UI with dark/light theme support using LVGL graphics library and power-saving display controls.

+Forked from [iamlite/CYD-System-Monitor](https://github.com/iamlite/CYD-System-Monitor) to add compatibility for the ESP32-2432S028R and Windows hosts.

 ![Unraid](Images/device.jpeg)

 ## Features